Dear Mr. Electrician: Tell me how to ground an outlet.

 Self-grounding outlets do not create a ground.
-They connect to ground in an existing grounded metal box automatically when installed.
-Self-grounding outlets have a little clip on one of the device support screws that maintains the ground connection as long as it is screwed into a grounded metal box.
+They connect to the ground in an existing grounded metal box automatically when installed.
+Self-grounding outlets have a little clip on one of the device support screws that maintain the ground connection as long as it is screwed into a grounded metal box.

-Self-grounding switches are also a labor saver.
-In the case of many dimmers and electronic controls there is sometimes a grounding pigtail which must be connected to the equipment grounding conductor or can be connected directly to a grounded metal box if no grounding conductor is available.
+In the case of many dimmers and electronic controls, there is a grounding pigtail that must be connected to the equipment grounding conductor or can be connected directly to a grounded metal box if no grounding conductor is available.

 Stranded wire can get frayed and spread out when tightened under a ground screw.
 I use a washer to cover the entire stranded wire loop in a metal box.
 I will sometimes crimp on a fork terminal connector to connect the other end under the wiring device green screw.

-The grounding conductor attached to the old pancake box below using a grounding clip can only be used if grounded BX cable is connected to this old box.
+The grounding conductor attached to the old pancake box below using a grounding clip can only be used if a grounded BX cable or metal conduit is connected to this old box.

 See my post about replacing old pancake boxes.

-If you have an electrical outlet that does not have an equipment ground at all, it is possible to add one.
+This is how to ground an outlet that does not have any grounding at all.
 The National Electrical Code article 250.130(C) allows you to install a separate grounding wire to the nearest water pipe or grounding electrode conductor in your home and connect it with a water pipe ground clamp or other appropriate connection.

-This is nice to know, however the work of installing a separate ground wire will be almost the same as if you were going to install all new wiring.
-Also I have noticed in old houses lately that whenever the old copper and galvanized pipes get replaced, they are usually replaced with plastic water pipe.
+This is good to know how to ground an outlet when no ground is available.
+However, the work of installing a separate ground wire will be almost the same as if you were going to install all new electrical wiring.
+Also, I have noticed in old houses lately that whenever the old copper and galvanized water pipes get replaced, they are usually replaced with plastic pipes.

-When plastic water pipe is connected to a metal water line, all grounding continuity is lost.
+All grounding continuity is lost when a plastic water pipe is connected to a metal water line.
 So if you were to run a ground wire to the nearest copper pipe in an old house, that pipe might not be grounded.